Advice 6

 Women will forgive you if you step on them, especially if you say you are sorry.
 Women will understand if you say it is hard for you to hear the beat.
 Women will put up with a lot of things if they sense you are trying to improve.
 However, the one thing women will not put up with is poor hygiene.
 This is where they draw the line.

-If you smell or if you have bad breath, women will do anything to get away from you.
+If you sweat or smell or if you have bad breath, women will do anything to get away from you.

 Nor will anyone tell you.
 They will simply stop breathing for a moment and go elsewhere.
 Anywhere.

 Bad Breath.
-Don’t even bother asking someone.
-Just pretend you have it.
+Don’t even bother asking someone if you have bad breath.
+Just assume you have it.
 Our wonderful SSQQ instructor Daryl Armstrong has a habit of distributing Altoids at the start of each class.
 Maybe it is just a coincidence, but his classes are fabulously popular.
 One night I took his cue and now I am addicted to the things.
 Keep mouthwash or breath mints in your car and use them right before class.
 It takes 5 seconds to chew on a mint, but you might throw six months of dance lessons down the drain if you don’t take the hint.
 While you are at it, chew on an extra one for good measure.

 I might suggest that you eat food spiced with garlic only when you do not expect to be around the studio for a week.
 Apparently garlic leaves such a powerful odor that it repels vampires and women with equal force.
-The thinking is mere mouthwash and breath mints together are not enough to quell this hated spice in one try.
+The thinking is mere mouthwash and breath mints together are not enough to quell this h

 Here is a letter to help emphasize the point.
 This is from a lady named Adriana: